-Situated in the Takachiho area of Kyushu in Miyazaki Prefecture, Amano Iwato Shrine is dedicated to the sun goddess Amaterasu, and primarily known for the thousands of small stone pillars or stupas on the path from the shrine to the river.
+Situated in the Takachiho area in Miyazaki Prefecture of Kyushu , Amano Iwato-jinja Shrine is dedicated to the sun goddess Amaterasu, and primarily known for the thousands of small stone piles on the path along the river from the shrine.

-Legend says that the nearby cave, called Amano Yasukawara, is where Amaterasu hid while upset, keeping her light away from the world until another female deity performed a lewd dance that made the other gods laugh so hard that Amaterasu emerged to find out why.
+Legend says that the nearby cave, called Amano Iwato, is where Amaterasu hid while upset, keeping her light away from the world until another female deity performed a lively dance that made the other gods laugh so hard that Amaterasu emerged to find out why.